-Four of our resorts (Dreams Puerto Aventuras, Secrets Capri, Dreams Punta Cana and Dreams Palm Beach) are operated by AMResorts pursuant to management agreements that contain customary terms and conditions, including those related to fees, termination conditions, capital expenditures, transfers of control of parties or transfers of ownership to competitors, sales of the hotels and non-competition and non-solicitation.
-These agreements are scheduled to expire in 2022.
+Currently, two of our resorts (Dreams Punta Cana and Dreams Palm Beach) are operated by AMResorts pursuant to management agreements that contain customary terms and conditions, including those related to fees, termination conditions, capital expenditures, transfers of control of parties or transfers of ownership to competitors, sales of the resorts and non-competition and non-solicitation.
+The agreement for the Dreams Punta Cana is scheduled to expire in December 2022 and the agreement for the Dreams Palm Beach is scheduled to expire in February 2025.
 We pay AMResorts and its affiliates, as operators of these resorts, base management fees and incentive management fees.
 In addition, we reimburse the operators for some of the costs they incur in the provision of certain centralized services.
-We may also choose to opportunistically sell one or more of these resorts and redeploy the proceeds from any such sales, subject to certain restrictions under our Senior Secured Credit Facility (as defined below).